As corporate philanthropy and marketing stunts converge, who is actually benefiting?

 That feel-good lawn mower story dominated the news cycle and people’s social media feeds, though, while news of the layoffs did not.
 “From a public relations point of view, a cultural point of view, at the end of September, you may be known by the average American . . . as the company that gave a kid a lawnmower and nothing else,” he says.

 Beyond philanthropy, the same sort of “smokescreen” happens in plenty of other seemingly positive corporate decisions, he says.
-For instance, fast-food restaurants have spend years acting more committed to bringing on healthier menu items.
-As the New York Times reported, however, many the average nutrition value of many items on their menu has also dropped at the same time.
+For instance, fast-food restaurants have spent years acting more committed to bringing on healthier menu items.
+As the New York Times reported, however, the average nutrition value of many items on their menu has also dropped at the same time.
 “I don’t think we’re going to Toms shoes our way to the Promised Land.
 I don’t think we’re going to Bono iPhone case our way to the Promised Land.
 I don’t think we are going to Walgreens-donate-a-dollar our way to the Promised Land,” he says.

 That may not be how these companies view their actions at all.
 Many marketers arguably just copy what works elsewhere without much thought to the ripple effects of their actions.
 Either way, Giridharadas offers everyone some advice.
 “One of the signature questions asked by plutocrats and big companies in the age of capital is: ‘How can I do more good?’
 And one of the most neglected questions, the question they really should be asking is: ‘How can I do less harm?'”